gvwilson/thirdbit/src/fiction/santas/index.md

 by the time the santa said,
 "Right, that's the last of it."

-The Elfabot gave him a parka that was only a couple of sizes too large.
+Elfabot gave him a parka that was only a couple of sizes too large.
 The santa put on a one-piece survival suit.
 "In case we run into Santazilla?"
 Finner asked as the santa checked and holstered a ray gun.